- Effective treatment for Eczema

 What is Fucibet Cream?

-Fucibet Cream is a prescription-only corticosteroid cream for inflammatory skin conditions, such as eczema.
+Fucibet is a corticosteroid cream for inflammatory skin conditions, such as eczema.

 It is classed as a topical treatment and when applied to affected areas of the skin, relieves itching, irritation and inflammation caused by these skin problems.
 Furthermore, it can be used for infected skin problems.

-This medicine is safe for adults, children and babies, although the dose differs depending on age.
+This medicine is safe for adults, children and babies, although you must have a prescription to buy Fucibet Cream.

 What is Fucibet used to treat?